nashcom/domino-startscript/docs/install_domino.md

 ## Create directory structure for Domino data

-The only required directory is the data diretory.
+The only required directory is the data directory.
 However in larger infrastructures separating the different parts of your Domino server data.
-Standardizing on the following structure similifies your deployment.
+Standardizing on the following file system structure.

-In larger environments all those directories would leverge a separate mount point.
+In larger environments all those directories would leverage a separate mount point.
 For small environments a single `/local` mount point should be sufficient.

 It is strongly recommended to have at least one separate file-system (mount point e.g. /local) separating data from your system data.